box/boxcli/examples/User Creation & Provisioning/README.md

 Starting User Creation & Provisioning script...
 ```

-* Input the parameters while prompt

-If some parameters are still missing at runtime, the script will prompt you to fill them:
+* If you don't specify parameters, the script will prompt you to enter it.

 ```
 PS > ./Users_Create_Provision.ps1
 Please enter the path to the employee list CSV file: